 Review Pending Applications

 Staying on top of any questions or requests that your current affiliates or potential affiliates may have, is important to the success of any affiliate program.
 Some of the same reasons apply here as they do for needing to review applications within 24-48 hours.
+By supporting a healthy two-way communication channel with your partners-in-marketing, you are destined to shine bright among many other affiliate programs that do not take affiliate communication as seriously as they should.

 Some affiliates may email you with the need of a coupon code, or even a content piece that they want to put together but require insights from you.
 By taking several days to respond, you are potentially losing out on a missed opportunity to grow your affiliate program.

 An affiliate manager may spend a significant amount of time in a day responding to current affiliate requests, along with responding to questions from potentially affiliates you are currently recruiting.
+But this is a very important element of affiliate program management which must be taken seriously.

-– Finding sites within a niche
+- Finding websites within a niche

 - Finding similar websites to your own and then finding who links to them

-– Recruiting within the network itself
+- Recruiting within the affiliate network itself (leveraging both paid and free opportunities)

 - Finding contact information for all of the websites found above